indeedeng/imhotep/docs/filtering.md

 ---
 layout: default
-title: Limiting the Query
+title: Filtering the Query
-permalink: /docs/limiting/
+permalink: /docs/filtering/
 ---

 Use the optional **where** filter to limit the query to only those documents that match the criteria you specify.
 Fields that are available are appropriate to the index you selected in **from**.